Date of Award:

 The rate of respiratory carbon use and the dynamics of labile carbon compounds were simulated both for intact plants and for plants regrowing following defoliation.
 The partitioning of assimilates between root and shoot was explicitly modeled to make the separate simulation of root and shoot respiration possible.
 The simulated daily net mobilization of labile carbon compounds exceeded carbon input from photosynthesis for only the first one-to-two days of regrowth, depending on the severity of the defoliation.

 The instantaneous rate of respiratory carbon use of the shoot system in the field during short-term light exclusion during the day was higher than the rate at the same temperature during the subsequent night.
 The Q10 of shoot respiration was estimated to be 2.1-2.2.
 The mean growth efficiency in the field for the shoots only was 0.65 for sunny days.
 This efficiency was higher than the whole-plant growth efficiency in the laboratory because root respiration was not measured in the field.

 Thorgeirsson, Halldor, "The Modeling and Measurement of Respiratory Carbon Use and Net Carbon Gain of Two Agropyron Bunchgrasses" (1988).
-All Graduate Theses and Dissertations.
+All Graduate Theses and Dissertations, Spring 1920 to Summer 2023.
 6456.

 Copyright for this work is retained by the student.
 If you have any questions regarding the inclusion of this work in the Digital Commons, please email us at .